 - Tomato Paste: Imparts strong flavor without the extra water.

 - Italian Seasoning: One of my all-time favorite spice combinations, it’s so good!

 Cooking Beef Short Ribs

-- Sear: Salt and pepper the short ribs and sear in the olive oil in a skillet over medium high heat.
+- Sear: Salt and pepper the short ribs then sear in a skillet over medium-high heat.
 Make sure to do all sides.
 When they have a nice golden crust on all sides place in the slow cooker and add the carrots on top.

 - Sauce: In a small bowl whisk the beef broth, garlic, tomato paste, worcestershire and italian seasoning.
 Pour the sauce over the ribs

 - Cook: For best results cook on low for 8-10 hours.